Knetic/boji/README.md

 ```
 BOJI_USER=boji2 \
 BOJI_PASS=boji3 \
-boji -d /tmp/boji
+boji -r /tmp/boji
 ```

 By default it runs on port `5157`, but this can be configured with the `-p` flag.
 Further options are available by just running `boji` with no arguments, or `boji -h`.

-For running in production, the author recommends using a docker-compose file that looks like this;
+The author recommends using a docker-compose file that looks like this;

 ```
 version: '2'